 Cooking Scrambled Eggs too Fast

 Scrambled eggs seems like an easy dish to make when you’re in a hurry.
-(Just like these school night dinners!)
 But that’s the thing: You shouldn’t be in a hurry when you make scrambled eggs.
 When you cook them quickly over high heat, they dry out.
 They should be cooked slowly over low heat until they turn into gorgeous, fluffy curds.
+Here is your guide to trying something unique and making boiled scrambled eggs.
 Don’t worry, it still doesn’t take long.

 Adding Milk to Scrambled Eggs

 Do you add milk to scrambled eggs?
 Is that what gives them their creamy texture?
 Well, no. It actually makes them rubbery and flavorless.
 If you cook plain scrambled eggs slowly and keep them moving in the pan, you’ll get perfect, creamy eggs.
 Save the milk for your cookies.